-I saw this article in the Globe and Mail this morning.
-Among other creative thoughts about post secondary education it also defines the Good Old Apprenticeship vehicle as one that solves many problems for our youth and society in general.
+Among other creative thoughts about post secondary education, this column looks at the Apprenticeship vehicle as one that solves many problems for our youth and society in general.
 You may find it worthwhile especially if there are young people in your life who are approaching that decisive moment in their lives.
 Please read on:

 Sridhar Vembu is the co-founder and CEO of Zoho Corp., an India-based software development company that creates web-based business tools and information technology solutions.

 A new labour market is taking shape and it’s unlike anything we’ve seen before.
 Advancements in artificial intelligence (AI) and automation are blurring the lines between tasks performed by humans and those performed by machines.

 Should entry-level workers fear losing their jobs?
 Where will people go to acquire the skills that employers are looking for?
 How can companies upskill their staff as they introduce more technology into the organization?

 Managed correctly, technological innovation can lead to an era of meaningful work, opportunities for growth and an improved quality of life for everyone.
 Managed poorly, advancements in AI, machine learning and robotics can displace unskilled workers, widen the skills gap and lead to greater inequalities around the globe.